Schuler Group: History

 When the public float portion fell below 10% in 2012, Schuler fell off the SDAX share index.

 In May 2012, Austrian company Andritz AG acquired 38.5% of the shares in Schuler AG from the Schuler-Voith family, and made the shareholders an offer of €20 per share.
 As of February 15, 2013, Andritz reported a stake of 93.57 percent, after the competition authorities had given their approval for the acquisition.

 In spring 2014, the Schuler AG Executive Board decided to apply for the Schuler AG shares to be delisted.

 In 2017, the Schuler Innovation Tower at the Göppingen headquarters was officially opened.

 As part of the sponsoring activities, Schuler supports projects in the field of science, research, education, social affairs and good citizenship at the various locations.
 The Louis Schuler Fund for Education and Science, for instance, is assigned the task of providing support for trainees and educational institutions in the field of technology.

+Since April 2019, Porsche and Schuler have been building a joint press shop on a 13-hectare site in Star Park near Halle (Saale).
+The production of body parts began there in June 2021.

+In July 2019, Schuler announced that it would cut 500 jobs in Germany.
+Production in Göppingen is to be completely discontinued and production in China and Brazil expanded instead.

+In November 2021, the operational parts of Schuler AG were transferred to the newly founded Schuler Group GmbH.
+Schuler AG continues to exist as a pure financial holding company, but is limited to holding investments; in December 2021, the name and legal form were changed to Andritz Deutschland Holding GmbH.

+In September 2024, it was announced that a total of 474 jobs would be cut across Germany and that the Weingarten site would be closed.